 *LSU100 is a prerequisite of LAW100.

-Once students complete the Open Enrolment Subjects, apply and are accepted into the degree, they can then enrol in the remaining Core and Listed subjects provided they meet the prerequisite requirements.
+Once students complete the Open Enrolment Subjects, apply and are accepted into the degree, they can then enrol in the following:

 - Most law subjects will require students to spend at least 15 hours of study per subject per week.
 That includes time spent online in the Learning Management System (LMS), doing private study and working on assignments.
 The amount of time needed will vary depending on your existing study skills.